Key Areas: Singaraja, Lovina Beach, Seririt, Pemuteran, Banjar, Gitgit Waterfall

 Understanding Buleleng’s Coastal Climate

-Buleleng stretches along Bali’s northern coastline, shielded by central mountain ranges.
-This geographic protection creates:
+Buleleng stretches along Bali’s northern coast, protected by central mountains.
+This geography creates:

 -